OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-39.md

 the covering of ram skins dyed red, the covering of fine leather, and the shielding curtain;

 ## Exodus 39:35
-the ark of the covenant law with its poles and the atonement cover;
+the ark of the covenant with its poles and the atonement cover;

 ## Exodus 39:36
 the table with all its articles and the bread of the Presence;